opendaylight/transportpce/docs/developer-guide.rst

 about current and planned services is available in the MD-SAL data store.

 Current implementation of PCE allows finding the shortest path, minimizing either the hop count (default) or the propagation delay.
-Wavelength is assigned considering a fixed grid of 96 wavelengths.
+Central wavelength is assigned considering a fixed grid of 96 wavelengths 50 GHz spaced.
+The assignment of wavelengths according to a flexible grid considering 768 subsequent slots of 6,25 GHz (total spectrum of 4.8 Thz), and their occupation by existing services is planned for later releases.
 In Neon SR0, the PCE calculates the OSNR, on the base of incremental noise specifications provided in Open ROADM MSA.
 The support of unidirectional ports is also added.

 PCE handles the following constraints as hard constraints:

 -   **Node exclusion**
 -   **SRLG exclusion**